onflow/flow-go/flips/message-forensic.md

      then the attacker can send an invalid message and get away from detection, as when there is no GossipSub envelope available, the Flow protocol engines cannot have forensic evidence to attribute the protocol-level violation to the malicious sender.
    - On a happy path when all nodes are honest, the GossipSub envelopes are not needed, and extracting and maintaining them poses a performance overhead.
+3. This solution requires replicating the signature verification logic of the GossipSub router at the engine level (i.e., `VerifyGossipSubMessage`).
+Changes to the GossipSub signature verification procedure may pose as breaking changes and be a blocker for upgrading and keeping up with GossipSub upgrades.

 ## Proposal-2: Enforced Flow-level Signing Policy For All Messages
 In this proposal, we propose to enforce a Flow-level signing policy for all messages.
 The idea is to refactor the `Conduit` interface, so that instead of